collective/funnelweb/README.rst

  $> bin/funnelweb

-The script will:

-1. Crawl
+The work performed by the funnelweb script can be broken down into four sections:

-2. Cache locally so subsequent crawls are quicker
+1. Crawling the site including caching locally so subsequent crawls are quicker and filtering out unwanted content
-3. Filter
-4. Remove boilerplate (automatically or via rules)
+2. Remove boilerplate (automatically or via rules) so just content remains
-5. Restructure
-6. Determines title, hidden from navigation, etc.
+3. Analysing the site structure to improve the content quality including working out titles, default views, types of objects to create, what to show in navigation etc
-7. Uploads to Plone, or saves HTML to local directory
+4. Uploading to the CMS such as Plone, or saveing cleaned HTML to local directory

 History